-- 1. Juleta bought mib red dresses. - 2.
+- 1. Julieta bought mib red dresses. - 2.
 Hendrik carelessly fobbed over the lawn. - 3.
 Kimmy wrote some real vadup in that article. - 4.
 Give it to that berlish man standing over there. - 5.
 I'd rather have fep cookie. - 6.
 Peter should slind to Charlie. - 7.
 The neebest girl in the class always gets picked. - 8.
-Adolfo wanted a bit of smed.

-(28) What evidence do we have that 18-month-olds are able to use some form of syntactic bootstrapping?

-(29) Is there any evidence that syntactic bootstrapping may be more useful for learning the meaning of verbs than it is for learning the meaning of nouns?
-If so, what is it?

-(30) Does every child have a word spurt?
-How can you tell if a child has a word spurt?

-(31) What are some likely causes of a word spurt?
+Adolfo wanted a bit of smed. - (29) Is there any evidence that syntactic bootstrapping could be useful for explaining why children seem to have an early noun bias?
+(Hint: If we consider nouns and verbs, which relevant linguistic contexts are learned earlier by children?) - (30) Does every child have a word spurt?
+How can you tell if a child has a word spurt? - (31) What are some likely causes of a word spurt?
 (Hint: Think about how many words children are learning simultaneously and the relative difficulty of different words.
-Also, do developing processing abilities have anything to do with it?)

-(31) Are children's production vocabularies smaller than their comprehension vocabularies?
-Why might this be?

-(32) What is phonological memory?
-How might it help learning new words?

-(33) What evidence do we have prosodic cues might be helpful during novel word learning for children between the ages of 1 and 2 years old?
-(Hint: Does motherese help?)

-(34) What evidence do we have that the repetitious nature of motherese might be helpful for lexical development?

-(35) Can the sheer quantity of motherese input can help word learning?
-How does this potentially relate to the 30 million word gap?

-(36) Can the quality of motherese impact word learning?
+Also, do developing processing abilities have anything to do with it?
+Does syntactic bootstrapping have anything do with it?) - (32) Are children's production vocabularies smaller than their comprehension vocabularies?
+Why might this be? - (33) What is phonological memory?
+How might it help learning new words? - (34) What evidence do we have prosodic cues might be helpful during novel word learning for children between the ages of 1 and 2 years old?
+(Hint: Does motherese help?) - (35) Is there evidence that motherese (especially its social engagement component) is helpful for infant under a year old?
+(Hint: What happens with infants whose parents are coached to use more motherese when the infants are 6 to 10 months old?) - (36) What evidence do we have that the repetitious nature of motherese might be helpful for lexical development?
+(Hint: Think about repetitions of phrases as well as repetitions of word parts.) - (37) Can the sheer quantity of motherese input can help word learning?
+How does this potentially relate to the 30 million word gap? - (38) Can the quality of motherese impact word learning?
 (Hint: Think about the impact of using more word types, rare words, and decontextualized speech.)

-(37) Is there evidence that the quantity of motherese varies by socio-economic status (SES)?
+- (39) Is there evidence that the quantity of motherese varies by socio-economic status (SES)?
 What about the quality?
 Is there evidence for variation within SES classes?
 (Hint: Think about whether low-SES children always have the same vocabulary development.
-What's the impact of complex language like wh-questions?)

-(38) At 36 months, do children rely more on social cues or linguistic cues when learning new words?

-(39) What evidence do we have that social cues are helpful for word learning even when children are less than a year old?
+What's the impact of complex language like wh-questions?
+What about interactive input like conversational turn-taking?) - (40) What evidence do we have that social cues are helpful for word learning even when children are less than a year old?
 (Hint: Is gaze following useful?
-What about pointing?)

-(40) Is there any evidence that tracking probabilities between things helps word learning?
+What about pointing?) - (41) For older children (between 2 and 6 years old), do we have evidence that social cues are helpful for word learning?
+(Hint: Think about conversational turns.) - (42) Is there any evidence that tracking probabilities between things helps word learning?
 Is this a domain-general or domain-specific ability?
 Does it matter if a child comes from a low SES background?
 (Hint: Think about whether having strong statistical learning abilities is helpful to a child from a low-SES background.)